 We The Curious is an idea and a place for everyone.
 It's about asking questions, getting creative and testing things out.
 Science is collaborative, living and a vital part of culture - and the exhibits, events and activities aim to stoke curiosity in all of us.

 With over 300 exhibits, We The Curious is a must-see for all ages and takes you on an incredible journey exploring the inner workings of the world around us.

 Join Morph and friends in Aardman’s exclusive exhibition and become an animator for the day.
-Be awed by icy bodies and cosmic rays, walk through a tornado, create your own TV show or cover yourself from head to toe in a giant bubble!
+Be awed by icy bodies and cosmic rays, walk through a tornado or cover yourself from head to toe in a giant bubble!